Sithi uhm ingonyama." note

 - Animal Talk: All animals seem to understand each other, regardless of species.

-- Animated Outtakes: For the Blu-ray release, the animators made a short blooper reel.
+- Animated Outtakes: For the Blu-ray release, the animators (though apparently, not the same animators who worked on the film) made a short blooper reel.
 Most memorably, the "Rafiki drops infant Simba" gag, already overdone in various parodies, was officially done.
 Many of the outtakes were designed around voice acting errors.

-- Arc Words: The phrase "Our/Your/My little secret" is said three times, all by Scar.
-It's easy to miss as the first instance is relativity early in the first act, and the last two right before and during the film's climax.
+- The phrase "Our/Your/My little secret" is said three times, all by Scar.
+It's easy to miss as the first instance is relatively early in the first act, and the last two are right before and during the film's climax.

 - "Remember who you are." by Mufasa